-Over the last two decades or so, many scholars, including one of the authors of this textbook (Wright), have examined the link between financial development and economic growth.
+Over the last two decades or so, many scholars, including the author of this textbook, have examined the link between financial development and economic growth.
 They have found that financial repression, severe underdevelopment of financial intermediaries and markets, can stymie growth and that financial development paves the way for growth.
 The reason is clear: by reducing asymmetric information and tapping economies of scale (and scope), the financial system efficiently links investors to entrepreneurs, ensuring that society's scarce resources are allocated to their highest valued uses and that innovative ideas get a fair trial.

-The research agenda of some of those scholars, including the author of this textbook, has recently broadened to include more of the institutional factors that enhance or reduce economic growth, sustained rightward movements of Ynrl.
-A leading model, set forth by three economic historians who teach economics at New York University's Stern School of Business,http://w4.stern.nyu.edu/economics/facultystaff.cfm?doc\id=1019 is called the growth diamond or diamond of sustainable growth.http://w4.stern.nyu.edu/sternbusiness/spring\2007/sustainableGrowth.http://w4.stern.nyu.edu/sternbusiness/spring\2007/sustainableGrowth.httml Imagine a baseball or softball diamond.
+The research agenda of some of those scholars, including the author of this textbook, has recently broadened to include more of the institutional factors that enhance or reduce economic growth, sustained rightward movements of Y{nrl}.
+A leading model, set forth by two economic historians who teach economics at New York University's Stern School of Business,w4.stern.nyu.edu/economics/facultystaff.cfm?doc_id=1019 is called the growth diamond or diamond of sustainable growth.w4.stern.nyu.edu/sternbusiness/spring_2007/sustainableGrowth.html Imagine a baseball or softball diamond.
 At the bottom of the diamond is home plate, the most important base in the game, where the player both begins and, if successful, ends his or her journey.
 Looking out from home, first base is at the right corner; second base is at the top of the diamond, dead ahead; and third base is at the diamond's left corner.
 To score a run, a player must return to home plate after touching first, second, and third base, in that order.
 Countries are no different than ballplayers in this regard.
 For a country to get rich, it needs to progress from base to base in the proper order.